 The first thing you’ll probably be shown is the Thalberg building (named after the young genius who virtually ran M-G-M at its prime.)
 They’ll take you for a quick trip into its small lobby and show you a display featuring a few of the Best Picture Oscars won by Columbia/TriStar over the years.

 Which brings up one not-so-small problem.

-But Columbia is a relative newcomer to the Culver City lot.
+But Columbia is a relative newcomer to this Culver City lot.
 They spent most of their time at what is now called the Sunset-Gower Studios in Hollywood (until 1972), and spent their latter years in the Valley (sharing with Warner Bros what was then called “Burbank Studios.”)
 It was only in 1990 that Sony finally purchased this historic Culver City lot.
-For more than six decades (from 1924 to 1986), this was M-G-M Studios.
+For more than six decades (from 1924 to 1986), and all of Hollywood's Golden Age, this was M-G-M Studios.

 Yet although many of the buildings on the lot are named after former M-G-M greats, M-G-M itself gets only an occasional nod during the tour - a mention or two of boss Louis B. Mayer (often anecdotes about him being a penny-pinching slave-driver), or a passing reference to a classroom where Judy Garland & Mickey Rooney went to school as kids on the lot.

 Far more attention is paid to Columbia’s recent productions, such as “Party of Five” and “Jeopardy!”, than to the 60 years when this lot was the crown jewel of Hollywood, with “more stars then there are in heaven.”
 Since Sony is running the tour, that is not surprising - but it is disappointing.

 Another drawback to this, and other studio tours, is the absence of permanent outdoor sets.